TarasKuzyo/slate/source/index.html.md

 Parameter    | Default | Description
 ------------ | ------- | -----------
-reference_id | random 32 character string | Provides for the client to transmit any sort of file identifier, reference data, or other information of its choosing.
 DOB          | None    | The birthdate of the applicant. sandbox      | False   | If True the sandbox URL is used, otherwise use production URL.